 Every state has different limits for causes of action.
 For example, currently (as of May 31, 2013), the statute of limitations for legal malpractice is six years in New Jersey, three years in New York, three years in Connecticut, and two years in Pennsylvania.

 In addition, because the statute of limitations is set by law, the law can change at any time.
-For example, there is proposed legislation in New Jersey to reduce the legal malpractice statute of limitations to two years.
+For example, when I wrote this (in 2013) there was proposed legislation in New Jersey to reduce the legal malpractice statute of limitations to two years.
+That law did not pass (but it could have).
 At one time, the statute of limitations for legal malpractice in New York was six years.
 Although statutes of limitations do not change that frequently, it does happen and therefore even if you were told by an attorney at a particular time as to the length the statute of limitations, it is possible that could change.

 It is always a good idea to get a legal opinion about your potential legal malpractice action as soon as possible.
 If your case is not brought within the statute of limitations, then no matter how good a case you have, you will lose.